 Before the days of live streaming, hosting a virtual event was something no one could have even conceived of.
 If you wanted to have an event, you needed to do it in person.
 If not in person, then you needed to be a big enough name to get your event on broadcast television.

 But times have changed.
-Thanks to social media and services like Facebook Live and YouTube Live, live streaming has soared in popularity and now businesses of all sizes can leverage the power of live video to bring their event to a global audience.
+Thanks to social media, live streaming has soared in popularity.
+Now businesses of all sizes can leverage the power of live video to bring their event to a global audience.

 In this post, we’ll cover: